-42 CFR Subpart M, Sections 422.620 and 422.622.
+42 CFR Subpart M, Sections 422.620, 422.622 and 42 CFR 422.504 [d][2][iii].

-Medicare Managed Care Manual, Chapter 13 -Medicare Managed Care Beneficiary Grievances, Organization Determinations, and Appeals Applicable to Medicare Health plans.
+Medicare Managed Care Manual, Chapter 13 - Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance

-Notification required upon discharge determination
+3.9 Notification required upon discharge determination

-If the Medicare Health plan denies coverage of the admission, this guidance does not apply.
-Instead the Plan must deliver the Notice of Denial of Medical Coverage (or Payment) (NDMCP) with appeal rights.
+If the Medicare plan denies coverage of the admission, this guidance does not apply.
+Instead, the plan must deliver the Notice of Denial of Medical Coverage (or Payment) (NDMCP) with appeal rights.

-42 CFR 422.620 and 422.622 require hospitals and Medicare Health plans to inform Medicare enrollees who are hospital inpatients of their right to obtain a Quality Improvement Organization (QIO) review of a discharge decision.
-These instructions delineate the expectations of the enrollee (or their representative, if applicable), responsibilities of hospitals, responsibilities of Medicare Health plans, and the role of the QIOs when the enrollee requests an immediate review by a QIO of the discharge decision.
+42 CFR 422.620 and 422.622 require hospitals and Medicare plans to inform Medicare enrollees who are hospital inpatients of their right to obtain a Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) review of a discharge decision.
+These instructions delineate the expectations of the enrollee (or their representative, if applicable), responsibilities of hospitals, responsibilities of Medicare plans and the role of the BFCC-QIO when the enrollee requests an immediate review by a BFCC-QIO of the discharge decision.
 The term enrollee means either enrollee or representative, when a representative needs to act for an enrollee.

-The term "hospital" is defined as any facility providing care at the inpatient hospital level, whether that care is short or long term, acute or non-acute, paid through a prospective payment system or other reimbursement basis, limited to specialty care or providing a broader spectrum of services.
-The definition includes critical access hospitals, swing beds in hospitals are excluded, because they are considered a lower level of care.
+The term "hospital" is defined as any facility providing care at the inpatient hospital level, whether that care is short- or long-term, acute or non-acute, paid through a prospective payment system or other reimbursement basis, limited to specialty care or providing a broader spectrum of services.
+The definition includes critical access hospitals.
+Swing beds in hospitals are excluded, because they are considered a lower level of care.
 Religious non-medical health care institutions are also excluded.
 These rules apply to Medicare managed care enrollees who are hospital inpatients.
 Hospital outpatients who are receiving Part B services, such as observation stays or in the emergency department, do not receive these notices unless they are subsequently admitted as an inpatient.
 Medicare enrollees in hospital swing beds or custodial care beds do not receive these notices when they are receiving services at a lower level of care.

 Discharge is defined as a formal release of an enrollee from an inpatient hospital.
-This includes when the enrollee is physically discharged from the hospital, as well as, when the enrollee is discharged "on paper" meaning that the enrollee remains in the hospital, but at a lower level of care (for example, the enrollee is moved to a swing bed or to custodial care).
+This includes when the enrollee is physically discharged from the hospital, as well as when the enrollee is discharged "on paper," meaning that the enrollee remains in the hospital, but at a lower level of care (for example, the enrollee is moved to a swing bed or to custodial care).